A Mighty Girl's top picks of logic games to challenge kids of all ages!

 Balance the beans and win — and learn about elementary algebra along the way!
 With this game from ThinkFun, kids place rows of beans onto the scale, with the goal of balancing it out.
 Place the red beans to match the challenge on the card and see if you can figure out the solution!
 As kids progress through the challenges, they'll solve less through trial and error and more through math and reasoning skills.
 With challenges ranging from Easy to Super Hard, they'll be balancing for hours!

 Challenge yourself — or a partner — with this ever-changing puzzle game from Gigamic!
 In Katamino, you use pieces called pentaminos to create perfect units called pentas.
 It sounds simple, but the game becomes harder as the number of pentaminos used increases... there are thousands of possible combinations!
 The game comes with twelve pentaminos, as well as instructions that include over 500 puzzles to solve and a locking game board that lets you take your fun on the go.

-Q-Ba-Maze 2.0 from MindWare is a unique system of colorful cubes that interlock to form a marble run.
-The big difference between this and other marble runs?
+Q-Ba-Maze 2.0 is a unique system of colorful cubes that interlock to form a marble run in 3D.
 You can create marble maze sculptures in the form of animals, geometric shapes or any other design!
 And you can have even more fun with this Q-Ba-Maze Lights set, which adds light-up cubes and rails to incorporate in your build Configurations are unlimited, allowing for unpredictable action when steel balls travel the various routes.
 It's a live demonstration of probability, physics and art, all in one!
 This set comes with 69 cubes with different entrance and exit points, including 5 light-up cubes; 2 light-up marble catchers; 4 plain rails and 2 light-up rails; and 20 steel marbles.